Overview

 Next steps

-We will monitor the appearance of your optic nerves regularly by:
+We monitor the appearance of your optic nerves regularly by:

-- photographs or OCT scans of the nerve at the back of your eyes to help detect any subtle changes
+• photographs or OCT scans of the nerve at the back of your eyes to help find any subtle changes

-- visual field tests to make sure your area of vision is not reducing
+• visual field tests to make sure that your area of vision is not reducing

-We recommend that your optician should continue to observe the eye pressure, the optic nerve and visual fields every 1 to 2 years, as part of your routine eye tests.
+We recommend that your optician continues to observe the eye pressure, the optic nerve and visual fields every 1 to 2 years.
+They can do this as part of your routine eye tests.

 If we do diagnose glaucoma, it can be treated by daily eye drops, laser treatment, surgery, or a combination of these treatments to reduce the eye pressure.